 This is done in two steps: 1) Through prompts from your therapist, you are guided to recall specific memories.
 2) While recalling these memories, you follow an object (finger, pen, etc.) back and forth within your field of view.

 This powerful process can help you with resolving trauma and C-PTSD symptoms.
-Of course, you don’t go into EMDR “cold turkey.”
+Of course, you don’t go into EMDR “cold.”
 Your therapist will help you prepare by learning healthy coping methods in case the memories you recall get too distressing.
 This is to help you stay in control.

 To get help with complex PTSD, you need more than just simply talk therapy.
+A qualified C-PTSD therapist will help you to create and follow a C-PTSD trigger coping plan.
 Effective treatment requires tools that will target and resolve your complex trauma.
 These methods allow you to get unstuck and—for perhaps the first time in many years—see an actual path forward.

 If you want to finally have the closure you’ve been looking for, please contact me for more information about the techniques I use for PTSD therapy.